 - a.
 Scope of Services: Augmented residential services, including but not limited to: - medication management - nutritional meal planning - assistance with laundry - transportation to psychiatric and medical appointments - improving socialization - assist with activities of daily living (i.e., grooming, hygiene, etc.) - encouraging meaningful activity - other services as needed for individual residents - b.
 Target Population: Adults aged 18 years to 59 years who lived in Contra Costa County, are diagnosed with a serious mental illness and are uninsured or receive Medi-Cal benefits, and accepted augmented board and care at Modesto Residential Living Center. - c.
 Annual MHSA Payment Limit: \$71,175 - d.
-Number served: For FY 15/16: Capacity of 6 beds, average of 3 beds filled each month.
+Number served: For FY 16/17: Capacity of 6 beds.